-Further information and a short video of TURP are available on the BAUS website.
-You can also learn more about the history of TURP on the website.
+Further information and a video of HoLEP are available on the BAUS website.

 Are there any after-effects?

 The possible after-effects and your risk of getting them are shown below.
 Some are self-limiting or reversible, but others are not.
 We have not listed very rare after-effects (occurring in less than 1 in 250 patients) individually.
 The impact of these after-effects can vary a lot from patient to patient; you should ask your surgeon's advice about the risks and their impact on you as an individual: